Ashtonfield

 Health performance in Ashtonfield is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The rate of private health cover is very high at approximately 57% of the total population (~2,621 people), compared to 51.9% across Rest of NSW.
-Mental health issues and asthma were found to be the most common medical conditions in the area, impacting 10.2 and 8.9% of residents respectively.
-Conversely, 65.6% of residents declared themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-Working-age residents show an above average prevalence of chronic health conditions.
-The area has 15.3% of residents aged 65 and over (707 people), which is lower than the 23.4% in Rest of NSW.
-National rankings for Ashtonfield are broadly in line with the general population.
+The rate of private health cover is very high at approximately 57% of the total population (~2,621 people), compared to 51.9% in Regional NSW.
+The most common medical conditions are mental health issues affecting 10.2% of residents and asthma impacting 8.9%.
+A total of 65.6% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 15.4% of residents aged 65 and over (711 people), which is lower than the 23.4% in Regional NSW.
+National rankings are broadly in line with the general population.

 Frequently Asked Questions - Health